nspcc-dev/neo-go/docs/notifications.md

 Filters use conjunctional logic.

 ## Ordering and persistence guarantees
- * new block is only announced after its processing is complete and the chain is updated to the new height
+ * new block and header of this block are only announced after block's processing is complete and the chain is updated to the new height
  * no disk-level persistence guarantees are given
+ * header of newly added block is announced after block processing, but before announcing the block itself
- * new in-block transaction is announced after block processing, but before announcing the block itself
+ * new in-block transaction is announced after block processing, but before announcing the block header and the block itself
  * transaction notifications are only announced for successful transactions
  * all announcements are being done in the same order they happen on the chain.
    First, OnPersist script execution is announced followed by notifications generated